 Recovery is the same as for a warm restart.
 See "Recreating non-RLS retained locks" on page 54 for details.

 Temporary storage

-Auxiliary temporary storage queue information for recoverable queues only is retrieved from the warm keypoint.
+Auxiliary temporary storage queue information for recoverable queues is retrieved from the warm keypoint.
+Auxiliary temporary storage queue information for nonrecoverable queues is not retrieved.
 The TS READ pointers are not recovered and are set to zero.